mastershashank/30daysofsolidity/README.md

 # 30daysofsolidity
-30 days of solidity is a smart contract development challenge by codedamn
+30 days of solidity is a smart contract development challenge by codedamn community.